Frigyes06/MicroCoin-Rust-Docs/README.md

-# MicroCoin-Rust
+# MicroCoin-Rust-éDocs

-This directory hosts the documentation of MicroCoin-Rust Powered by Vercal and HUGO
+This directory hosts the documentation of MicroCoin-Rust Powered by HUGO